SystemsGenetics/granny/demo/README.md

 granny --action scald --image_dir ./results/segmented_images/ --num_instances 2
 ```

-to get the following images, and a `ratings.csv` file containing scald area for each instance.
+to get the following images, and a `ratings.csv` file containing scald rating for each instance.

 1st row: